GraphicsProgramming/blog/docs/discord-server/index.md

 ## Roles

 We have a few custom roles on our server, some are self-assignable while some are granted by the mods.
-Head over to ⁠reaction-roles to pick the api, coordinate system, or pronouns of your choosing!
+Head over to ⁠reaction-roles to pick the api or coordinate system!

 ## Community